 When we were children, my father would tell us a story he had heard from a cab driver during a visit to Mexico.
 We would listen in awe to the tale of Tlaloc, the huge stone statue of the Aztec God of Rain, and what an unbelievable amount of rain had poured on the very same day it was moved into Mexico City.
 It was, according to the driver, the idol’s curse for being removed from San Miguel Coatlinchan, the small village where it had been concealed for centuries.
-Naturally I was quite tickled by the ‘curse of Tlaloc’ story, then forgot about it for several years and then, a few months ago, decided to do some research into it.
+Naturally I was quite tickled by the ‘curse of Tlaloc’ story, then forgot about it for several years until a few months ago, when I finally decided to spend some time researching into it.
 Was there any truth to the Tlaloc deluge urban myth?

 Here’s the story of the rainy curse of Tlaloc, Lord of the Tecomates, as reported by diverse sources:

 ‘At the entrance [of the National Museum of Anthropology, Mexico City] is an imposing statue of Tlaloc, the Aztec god of rain.
 They say that on the day it was brought to its current location, an unforgettable, torrential rain fell on Mexico City… ‘

 ‘…Also at the entrance is a massive statue of Tlaloc, the god of rain.
 It weighs 167 tons and stands 23 feet high.
 The legend is that when the statue was brought to the museum telephone and electrical wires en route all had to be raised or removed so the special trailer could get through the city streets.
 And even though this move was made in the dry season, a thunderstorm took place during the journey.
 Such is the power of gods.’